neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 computational resources.

-Htsget [@htsget] as a data access protocol allows access to parts of files.
+Htsget [@htsget] is a data access protocol allows that access to parts of files.
 Before the Biohackathon event, there were no htsget servers that supported partial access to encrypted data.
-Our goal of the project was to extend the htsget-rs [@htsget-rs] Rust server and integrate it into the GDI starter kit to support GA4GH Passport authorized, re-encrypted access to partial files.
+Our goal of the project was to integrate the htsget-rs [@htsget-rs] Rust server into the GDI starter kit and to extend it to support GA4GH Passport authorized, re-encrypted access to partial files.